pkardjian/GeoSpottr/README.md

 ![alt text](https://github.com/pkardjian/GeoSpottr/blob/main/primary/results/TrainingCurves.jpg)

-When our model was evaluated against the test set, the test accuracy was determined to be 61.9%
+When our model was evaluated against the test set, the test accuracy was determined to be 61.9% with both a weighted precision and recall score of 0.62.
+From the confusion matrix, we also observe that the North American cities (Toronto, Chicago, New York and Los Angeles) were often falsely predicted for each other.
+We also see that the city classes with the worst and best accuracy were Melbourne and Berlin who reported accuracies of 37.1% and 80.3%, respectively.

 ![alt text](https://github.com/pkardjian/GeoSpottr/blob/main/primary/results/ConfusionMatrix.png)